 What Others Say:

-, popular Reviewer Fit2box says the boots do not have as much [design] detail as the HyperKO.
-He feels that their durability is questionable, remarking “if you’re going to use them, use them in the ring… they’re not designed to be running around on hard concrete.”
+In his review, popular Reviewer Fit2box says the boots do not have as much [design] detail as the HyperKO.
+He feels that their durability is questionable, obviously remarking “if you’re going to use them, use them in the ring… they’re not designed to be running around on hard concrete.”
 He concludes that they are comfortable, good value, and good boots.

 Reviews online are generally positive, noting that the shoe is not perfect.
 Though, most reviews are not informative.